-The market risk for the Trading Book of the Bank is managed in accordance to the Board approved Investment Policy, Market Risk Policy and Derivative Policy.
-These policies provide guidelines to the operations, valuations, and various risk limits and controls pertaining to various securities, foreign exchange and derivatives.
+The market risk for the Trading Book of the Bank is managed in accordance to the approved Investment Policy, Market Risk Policy.
+These policies provide guidelines to the operations, Valuations, and various risk limits and controls pertaining to various securities and foreign exchange contracts.
 These policies enhance Bank's ability to transact in various instruments in accordance with the extant regulatory guidelines and provide sound foundation for day to day Risk Control, Risk management, and prompt business decision making.
 The Bank also has a Stress Testing Policy and Framework which enables Bank to capture impact of various stress scenarios on Trading Book Portfolio.
 All these policies are reviewed periodically to incorporate changes in economic, business and regulatory environment.

-Roles and Responsibilities: The Bank has Asset Liability Committee (ALCO), which is responsible for defining and estimating the market risk inherent in all activities.
+Roles and Responsibilities: The Bank has Asset Liability committee (ALCO), which is responsible for defining and estimating the market risk inherent in all activities.
 As regards to investments, the ALCO is responsible for the pattern and composition of investments.
 The middle office assesses the risk independently and is responsible for preparing stress testing scenarios, providing inputs in pricing market risk, performing revaluation and marking to market of market exposures.